brainhackorg/brainhack_cloud/content/en/tutorials/vm.md

 ![image](https://user-images.githubusercontent.com/4021595/157349579-b23e4815-2b65-44f9-9f46-53b496b60425.png)

-Paste a public key to access this VM.
+You can either paste a public key you already have to access to this VM or create a key by choosing the option `Generate a key pair for me` under `Add SSH Keys` section.

-### Create a public key
+### Connect the VM with a public key

 If you don't have a public key yet - this is how you can create one (for example in the cloudshell)